sandialabs/LoQS/docs/notebooks/runlogst.md

 ## Step 2: Simulate the GST design directly into a `DataSet`

-`simulate_dataset_for_edesign` takes the place of a `pygsti.data.simulate_data`: it builds, runs, and collects outcomes for one circuit at a time, so LoQS never has to hold every circuit's `QuantumProgram`/`ProgramResults` in memory at once.
+`EdesignRunner` takes the place of a `pygsti.data.simulate_data`: it builds, runs, and collects outcomes for one circuit at a time, so LoQS never has to hold every circuit's `QuantumProgram`/`ProgramResults` in memory at once.

 ```{code-cell} ipython3
 from loqs.backends import PyGSTiPhysicalCircuit, QSimQuantumState